UoMResearchIT/r-tidyverse-digital-humanities/index.md

 root: .
 ---

-Introduction to R for non-programmers using gapminder data.

-_Abridged and modified from the Software Carpentry lesson [R for reproducible scientific analysis](http://swcarpentry.github.io/r-novice-gapminder)_
+This is an _abridged and modified version of the Software Carpentry lesson [R for reproducible scientific analysis](http://swcarpentry.github.io/r-novice-gapminder).
+The original lesson includes tuition on using [git](https://git-scm.com/) for source control.
+The University offers a separate course on this, which can be booked online at [http://app.manchester.ac.uk/RGIT](http://app.manchester.ac.uk/RGIT) (university logon required).

 The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
-R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages.
-We find that many scientists who come to Software Carpentry workshops use R and want to learn more.
+R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages greatly extend its usefulness.
 The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing: breaking down analyses into modular units, task automation, and encapsulation.